top of page

 Our Approach

-Exodus Project, Sacramento takes a holistic approach, emphasizing human dignity, self-awareness, and an engaged spiritual and/or religious life.
+Exodus Project, takes a holistic approach, emphasizing human dignity, self-awareness, and an engaged spiritual and/or religious life.
 Through this lens, mentors offer non-judgmental listening, encouragement, and support.

 Mentors also offer practical support and encouragement with worldly affairs, including the procurement of housing, healthcare, employment, faith community involvement, and